Integrated Eros

 On another level, it can be about being connected with your wants and limits.
 When you can say to yourself, “I want to do that” or “I am not willing to do this”.
 It can be practices that allow you to notice when you like something, and under what circumstances you like it.
 It has a quality of acceptance of ourselves.
 (Bonus: When we accept ourselves more fully, more lovingly, we become more resilient in the face of shame).
 It requires ethics and values, especially when embedded in community.
 I particularly put forward the values of communication, listening, recognizing the inherent worth and belonging of each of us, honesty, generosity, curiosity.

-Once you are able to sense into your body in stillness, I recommend trying it with movement.
+Another way to access feeling sensation in your body is with movement.
 Walking, running, dancing, biking.
 With whatever movement practices you engage in.
 Sensing while moving, and being able to remain in contact with your experience, by which I mean being able to notice and describe it along the way, is another skill set.
-It may increase the intensity, either by changes pacing or position or quality.
+It may increase the intensity, either by changing pacing or position or quality.
 Practices that enhance this skill set include authentic movement, mindful masturbation practice, or listening turns.
 Or really any mindfulness or contemplative practice, from sitting meditation to birdwatching to contemplative writing.

 With erotic embodiment practices, we may add another intensifier.
 That intensifier is the experience of arousal.
 Our entire physiology shifts in states of arousal.
 We may notice physical changes like erection and lubrication, shifts in breathing, or eyes dilating.
 Shifts in our focus and attention.
 Or a variety of sensations throughout our bodies, like tingling, warmth or pulsations.
 Being able to remain present with our experience within this state of arousal is a huge part of erotic embodiment.
 It might take practice, and that practice is worth it.